-Renowned as an expert interpreter and champion of bel canto opera and a specialist in French repertoire, Italian conductor Enrique Mazzola is in demand worldwide as both an operatic and symphonic conductor.
-He has been Artistic & Music Director of the Orchestre National d’Île de France since 2012/13 and from 2018/19 is Principal Guest Conductor at Deutsche Oper Berlin.
+Renowned as an expert interpreter and champion of bel canto opera and a specialist in French repertoire and early Verdi, Italian conductor Enrique Mazzola is in demand worldwide as both an operatic and symphonic conductor.
+He is Principal Guest Conductor at Deutsche Oper Berlin from the 2018/19 season, Music Director Designate at Lyric Opera of Chicago from the 2019/20 season and served as Artistic & Music Director of the Orchestre National d’Île de France from 2012/13 to 2018/19.
 In October 2018 he was made a Chevalier de l’ordre des Arts et des Lettres reflecting his significant contribution to musical life in France.

 For the most up-to-date biography, please contact Askonas Holt.